glowcap/Toaster/README.md

  2. Message
  3. Close Button

-> ☝️ Since the Toast Icon is decorative and the title is prefixed with the Toast Type, the icon is hidden from screen readers.
+> ☝️ Since the Toast Icon is decorative and the screenreader title is prefixed with the Toast Type, the icon is hidden from screen readers.

 <br>

 **Guideline 5: Orientation**

-WCAG 2.1  [Guideline 1.3.4](https://www.w3.org/TR/WCAG21/#orientation)  requiring support for both portrait and landscape mode for native apps.
-Toaster's toasts will adjust when a device changes orientation and resets the duration time.
+WCAG 2.1  [Guideline 1.3.4](https://www.w3.org/TR/WCAG21/#orientation)  requires support for both portrait and landscape mode for native apps.
+Toaster's toasts adjust automatically when a device changes orientation while restarting the duration time.

 <br>

 **Guideline 6: Spacing for Toast message content**

-Satisfying  [Guideline 1.4.12](https://www.w3.org/TR/WCAG21/#text-spacing)  requires that the toast message content itself cannot experience loss of content or functionality by setting all of the following and by changing no other style property:
+Satisfying  [Guideline 1.4.12](https://www.w3.org/TR/WCAG21/#text-spacing)  requires that the toast message content itself cannot experience loss of content or functionality.
+Toaster meets this requirement with use of SwiftUI's built-in font types.

- - Line height (line spacing) to at least 1.5 times the font size
- - Spacing following paragraphs to at least 2 times the font size
- - Letter spacing (tracking) to at least 0.12 times the font size
- - Word spacing to at least 0.16 times the font size

-Toaster meets these with use of SwiftUI's built-in font types.
+>❗️Although this is handled out of the box, screen sizes have limits.
+Try to keep your toast message brief to ensure this guideline is maintained in your app.

 <br>